victorchu123/Distributed-Systems/Assignment#2/README.md

-#Remote Procedure Call with a Centralized Lock Server and Failure Detection (Heartbeat with Group View)
+#Remote Procedure Call with a Centralized Lock Server and Heartbeat Failure Detection
 ##Instructions:
 	1) Navigate to directory with all .py files with 'cd' command in Terminal.